axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 10. First boot of server
   * On first boot of the server, an admin user is created.
 The creator of the server will log in as that admin user and in most cases create a new tenant.
 Thereafter, the creator will create at least one new users, assign the admin role to that user and delete the default admin user.

-## Algorithm `bool hasPermission(WildcardPermission permission)` for Composite Realm
+## Algorithm `boolean isPermitted(PrincipalCollection principals, WildcardPermission permission)` for Composite Realm

-The above describes the data model that is relevant to the composite realm that implements the hasPermission function.
+The above describes the data model that is relevant to the composite realm that implements the `isPermitted` function.
 The “permission” parameter should be of the pattern “type:action:instance”.
 It is assumed that the user (with associated permissions and roles), tenant, ownership associations and ACL entries are available.
 The following describes in which order the different sources for permissions are checked and how they depend on each other.

-1. Check if the user is the owner or tenant owner of the data object for which the permission is requested
+1. Check if the user is the owning user or belongs to a tenant that is owning tenant of the data object for which the permission is requested
   * If this is true return true
 2. Check if the ACL entries grant or explicitly revoke the permission to the user under consideration of the user’s roles
   * If there is an entry, return true if granted and false if revoked, but take the most explicit entry and in doubt return false
 3. Check if the permission is directly assigned to the user
   * If this is true return true
-4. Check if a role grants the permission to the user
+4. Check if a role grants the permission to the user, which for instances of parameterized roles requires the tenant/user parameter values to match the object's tenant / user.
-  * If this is true return true
+  * If this is true return true.

 ## Migration
 With such an extensive existing system as the Sailing Analytics Suite, migration is a big concern.
 The existing RBAC system is easily extended to support ACLs.
 However, implementing permission checking in the whole system will be a long process, because probably almost every service request will have to be edited.